AshRepartoFerramenta/AshRepartoFerramenta/README.md

 <img align="right" src="https://github.com/AshRepartoFerramenta/AshRepartoFerramenta/blob/794f9906d88e7f808ce89e26580a031fd2e05b48/coder.jpg?raw=true" alt="Illustration of Damiano working at a conference with strange colours in background"  width=365px height=400px/>

-### Hi there 👋 I'm Damiano
+### Hi Everyone 👋 I'm Damiano

-Hi Everyone,
+...
+Aka "Ash" , a new guy in this huge DevWorld .
+After a long time spent on Financial and Marketing fields

-I'm Damiano Aka "Ash" , a new guy in this huge DevWorld .
-After a long time spent on Financial and Marketing fields I've decided to move on a different
+I've decided to move on a different place studing as to become a Full Stack Web Dev

-place studing as to become a Full Stack Web Dev and learn as much as I can how to increase my knowledge .
+and learn as much as I can how to increase my knowledge .
 Love my life,my dog and my wife.

 I'm an Optimistic person,nature and travel lovers.

 - 🔭 I’m currently working on calm,spend a lot of time on my MacBro.